 First thing first, always be kind and considerate to all your clients.
-Buying or selling a house is a huge life changing event!
-Understand that, and treat your clients like a doctor would a new a baby.
+Buying or selling a house is a huge life-changing event!
+Understand that, and treat your clients like a doctor would a new baby.

-While it may seem like a no brainer customer service can be hard.
-Its no lie that some people can be more difficult then others.
+While it may seem like a no-brainer, customer service can be hard.
+It’s no lie that some people can be more difficult than others.
 Do your best to treat clients and customers as nicely as possible!

-The best part part?
+The best part?
 Chances are they are more likely to use your services again.
-Oh and bonus points can be achieved when they recommend you and your services to their friends and family members!
+Oh, and bonus points can be achieved when they recommend you and your services to their friends and family members!